JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7980 days**.

-And here is a just a random fact -  **Every day 2,700 people die of heart disease**.
+And here is a just a random fact -  **On average, Americans spend five times more of their time in their cars than they do on vacation**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 03 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 04 Nov, 2025.</sub>